iterative/ldb-resources/README.md

 One good question when considering a new ML tool is whether it is worth the investment of time to adopt.

 Without a tool like LDB, a team iterating on data typically takes one of the common recipes: (1) datasets as file folders, (2) datasets as spreadsheets, or (3) datasets under control of ML framework.
-All these solutions have their limits we discuss in the greater detail [here](/documentation/alternatives-to-LDB.md).
+All these solutions have their limits we discuss in greater detail [here](/documentation/alternatives-to-LDB.md).

 A second good question is why one should choose LDB over general data versioning (like [DVC](https://dvc.org/) or [PachyDerm](pachyderm.com)).
 The answer is that capabilities of LDB and general versioning systems do not overlap.